ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ## Instructions <a name="instructions"></a>

 Once the MX Plan solution has been created and is available, you can manage it from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 Depending on its activation date or if [it has been migrated recently](https://www.ovh.co.uk/mxplan-migration/), you may have the old or new version of the solution.
-Before you proceed, you will need to check which version you are using.
+You will need to check this before you proceed any further.

-To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) , and open the Web Cloud section.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), and open the Web Cloud section.
 Click `Emails`{.action} in the services bar on the left-hand side, then choose the name of the plan concerned.
 Continue with the next steps, depending on which version you own.

 |MX Plan legacy version|MX Plan new version|
 |---|---|